DoubleARon96/p5-gym-session-plans/README.md

 ## Validation
 * [W3C HTML Validation Service](https://validator.w3.org/ "W3C HTML") – To validate all the HTML files, including the templates from Django itself, due to editing them.
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/ "W3C CSS") – To validate the base.css and the admin page.
-* [Python Validation](https://www.codewof.co.nz/style/python3/ "Python Syntax Checker PEP8") – To validate all the Python files, making sure they align with PEP8.
+* [Python Validation](https://pep8ci.herokuapp.com/ "Python Syntax Checker PEP8") – To validate all the Python files, making sure they align with PEP8.
-* [Web AIM](https://webaim.org/resources/contrastchecker/ "Web AIM") – To analyse the colour contrast properties between colours.
 * [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en "Lighthouse") – To check the website’s performance and accessibility, making sure the best practices are used.

 # Heroku Deployment